A breakthrough in non-invasive detection of melanoma

 The Nevisense solution

 With Nevisense, SciBase has developed an innovative method for improving accuracy in the detection of malignant melanoma.
-Utilizing Electrical Impedance Spectroscopy (EIS), applied as a harmless electrical signal to the skin, Nevisense is able to provide a reliable, objective analysis of suspicious lesions which complements the physician’s regular clinical evaluations.
+Utilizing Electrical Impedance Spectroscopy (EIS), applied as a harmless electrical signal to the skin, Nevisense provides a reliable, objective and non-invasive analysis of atypical skin lesions that complements the providers regular clinical evaluations.

 The Nevisense method is safe.
-By providing valuable diagnostic information that is unavailable through other methods, it allows physicians to make more informed decisions in difficult or borderline cases.
+By providing valuable diagnostic information that is unavailable through other methods, it allows physicians to make more informed biopsy management decisions when analyzing atypical pigmented skin lesions.
 Nevisense, used as a diagnostic support tool, makes it possible to increase diagnostic accuracy.